cato-hga/TimeTracker/README.md

 ## UI:
 - X Bootstrap -> formatting
-- Icons from Font Awesome
+- X Icons from glyphicons
 - X Update the styles for form

 ## Refactor TODOS:
 - X Refactor user association integration test in post_spec
-- Refactor posts/_form for admin user with status
+- X Refactor posts/_form for admin user with status
 - X Fix post_spec.rb:82 to use factories
 - X Fix post_spec.rb:52 to have correct user reference and have right id.